 Goal Objective How Goal and Objectives are addressed in AM Plan Looking after our community Effective and efficient delivery of infrastructure Asset Management Plans identify and plan for the delivery of and ongoing management and disposal of sewerage system infrastructure.
-Protecting our natural environment Provide total water cycle management Delivery and management of infrastructure will consider our environment in terms of managing both treated effluent discharge quality and quantity.
+Protecting our natural environment Provide total water cycle management Delivery and management of infrastructure will consider our environment in terms of managing both water quality and quantity including consideration of sustainable water usage and conservation practices.